 Our feeling about the dead is equally odd.
 It is idle to say that we dislike corpses because we are afraid of ghosts.
 You might say with equal truth that we fear ghosts because we dislike corpses, for the ghost owes much of its horror to the associated ideas of pallor, decay, coffins, shrouds, and worms.
 In reality, we hate the division which makes possible the conception of either corpse or ghost.
 Because the thing ought not to be divided, each of the halves into which it falls by division is detestable.”

 In fact what he’s saying is that our current detestable position is because of our “fall” from the nature that was intended for us.
-The whole human being, formed from the stuff of the cosmos and endowed with soul, was made unique among all the creatures in both heaven and earth.
+The whole human being, formed from the stuff of the cosmos and endowed with soul (reason/mind/spirit), was made unique among all the creatures in both heaven and earth.
 But death entered our nature, not as a punishment for sin but as the ontological consequence of it, and we’ve been maladjusted ever since.
 We age, fall victim to illness, and are ruptured into two pitiable horrors: a corpse and a ghost, neither of which are appropriate to something made in the image of God.
 And we’ve been making coarse jokes about our condition, shuddering at dead bodies and their wandering ghosts, and inventing festivals of the dead ever since.
 That’s not ideal, but that’s been the reality.
-Returning to the question about the appropriateness of Halloween, Lewis again can be helpful:
+As to the question about the appropriateness of these festivals of the dead, of Halloween, Lewis again can be helpful: